kpi-wdc/dj/README.md

 #### Prerequisites
 - maven is installed

+For developers:

-- node is installed (very highly recommended)
+- node is installed
-- npm is installed (very highly recommended)
+- npm is installed
+- gulp is installed `npm install -g gulp`
+- karma is installed `npm install -g karma`
+- protractor is installed `npm install -g protractor`

 ## Build